 This is how is built a tuning curve from a neuron recorded in a Mongolian gerbil, has a characteristics frequency around 4.5 kHz and a threshold around 2 dB SPL.
 Note that the receptive field narrows as the intensity lowers, to become punctiform at threshold.

 Temporal response of auditory nerve fibers

-In response to a tone-burst presented at CF, the temporal response of high-CF auditory nerve fibers (CF > 2 kHz, fibers that innervate the basal part of the cochlea) is characterized by a good synchronization at the beginning of the stimulation, an adaptation and a steady-state activity.
+In response to a tone-burst presented at the CF, the temporal response of high-CF auditory nerve fibers (CF > 2 kHz, fibers that innervate the basal part of the cochlea) is characterized by a good synchronization at the beginning of the stimulation, an adaptation and a steady-state activity.
 Low-CF auditory nerve fibers (CF < 2 kHz, fibers innervating the apical part of the cochlea) phase-lock with the waveform of the tone.